elnexreal/ngdps/README.md

 ## Env file template

-`Your server URL needs to be exactly 13 (if you are replacing the base URL only)`
+`Your server URL needs to be exactly 13 characters long (if you are replacing the base URL only)`

 ```
 host: 'boomlengs.com'